panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 `const { title } = movie` creates a variable `title` and assigns to it the value of property `movie.title`.

-When first reading about the destructuring of the object, I was a bit surprised that you don't have to know the object's property name statically.
+When first reading about objects destructuring, I was a bit surprised that you don't have to know the property name statically.
 You can destructure an object with a dynamic property name!

-Let's write a greeting function:
+To see how dynamic destructuring works, let's write a greeting function:

 ```javascript{2}
 function greet(obj, nameProp) {